lfranchini31/docker-training/README.md

 # Docker-training

+This training was written with the intent of helping folks get up and running with containers:

+- Running your first (or second?) container
+- Learning what containers are
+- Build, Deploy and Share containers
+- Support multi-container applications
+- Using Docker Compose to simplify the definition and sharing of applications

+---

 Cette formation a été réalisée dans le but d'aider les personnes à appréhender les containers et elle couvre les sujets suivants :

 - Exécuter votre premier (ou deuxième ?) container